ksh2515/DiceAPI/README.md

 # Structure of Application
 Controller package: Contains 2 classes
 1) WeatherController.java: which is a rest controller
-2) WeatherService.java: which is service which holds the business logic
+2) WeatherService.java: service class which holds the business logic

 Security package: contains security config class